voidfemme/label_wires/README.md

 - Installation wizard
 - Auto-detect commas in label data and choose the pipe symbol if they exist.
 - Full documentation panel for instructions on using the software and for importing to Brady LabelMark 6 software for printing.
+- Traceback included in user-facing error message for easier debugging of user-tested features

 ## Screenshots